-When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.
+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider at the lower in-network cost-sharing amount.

 Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances.
 However, Medicare does not cover emergency care outside of the United States.